-- Follow the guidance laid out in the GLA's Energy Assessment Guidance (london.gov.uk) - For new developments, provide dual aspect dwellings where possible as this can help provide cross-ventilation via openable windows which can help control internal temperatures - Avoid single aspect dwellings if possible as these are more difficult to ventilate and keep cool using natural, passive measures and therefore more likely to overheat. - Consider minimising the glazing ratio to reduce the risk of overheating - Design out the need to include active air conditioning systems and minimise their use - Use Passivhaus standards to guide the design of developments in terms of ventilation - If cooling is required, use ae Heat Pump to do this
+- Follow the guidance laid out in the GLA's Energy Assessment Guidance (london.gov.uk) - For new developments, provide dual aspect dwellings where possible as this can help provide cross-ventilation via openable windows which can help control internal temperatures. - Single aspect dwellings should normally be avoided as these are more difficult to ventilate and keep cool using natural, passive measures and therefore more likely to overheat. - Consider minimising the glazing ratio to reduce the risk of overheating. - Design out the need to include active air conditioning systems and minimise their use. - Use Passivhaus standards to guide the design of developments in terms of ventilation. - If cooling is required, use a Heat Pump to do this.